-• Appointments can be made using Starfish

-- Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
-While labs are in session in the spring, I am generally on campus at least Tuesday Friday from 11:00am until the end of the 2:00pm lab sessions (earlier on Tuesday & Thursday for lecture).
+- Appointments can be made using Starfish and should be scheduled 24 hours in advance. - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance. - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
+While labs are in session in the spring, I will generally be on campus at least Tuesday Friday from 11:00am until the end of the 2:00pm lab sessions (earlier on Tuesday & Thursday for lecture and on Wednesday when the CHM 102 labs begin at 8:00am).